rizinorg/book/src/configuration/evars.md

 ### asm.tabs.once

 This is a boolean variable that can be set to true if you want to align only the opcodes, excluding the arguments.
+This makes sense only if you have set `asm.tabs` on.

 ```
+[0x00008290]> e asm.tabs=6
-[0x00008290]> e asm.tabs.once =0
+[0x00008290]> e asm.tabs.once=false
 [0x00008290]> pd 10
 │           0x00008290      mov   ip,   sp
 │           0x00008294      push  {r4,  fp,   ip,   lr,   pc}